great-expectations/great_expectations/docs/intro.rst

 We strongly believe that most of this pain is avoidable.
 We built Great Expectations to make it very, very simple to

 1. set up and deploy your testing and documentation framework,
-2. populate tests and documentation through a combination of automated profiling and tools for knowledge capture, and
+2. author Expectations through a combination of automated profiling and expert knowledge capture, and
 3. systematically validate new data against them.

 It's the best tool we know of for managing the complexity that inevitably grows within data pipelines.
 We hope it helps you as much as it's helped us.